Oldsmobile Toronado: 67 X

 The 67 X (also Toronado 67X, Esso 67X) is a Canadian-built automobile, based on the Toronado, that was designed and manufactured by automobile customizer George Barris for Canada's Expo 67, where they were raffled off in a contest sponsored by Esso.
-Only four of these vehicles were ever made, but they included swiveling seats, a sofa, and even a refrigeration unit, with an overall sleek-looking design.
-Commercials for this vehicle were aired in the Stanley Cup Playoffs final game between the Montreal Canadiens and Toronto Maple Leafs.

-In April 2009, one of these cars came up for auction on eBay.
-Although in poor condition, it was advertised as the "project car of a lifetime".
+Only four of these vehicles were ever made, and they included swiveling seats, a sofa, and even a refrigeration unit.
+Commercials for the car were aired in the Stanley Cup Playoffs final game between the Montreal Canadiens and Toronto Maple Leafs.
+In April 2009, a 67 X came up for auction on eBay.